AtsushiSakai/PythonRobotics/docs/modules/localization/extended_kalman_filter_localization_files/ekf_with_velocity_correction.rst

-Velocity Scale Factor estimation with Extended Kalman Filter Localization
+Extended kalman filter (EKF) localization with velocity correction
 -----------------------------------

 .. image:: ekf_with_velocity_correction_1_0.png
    :width: 600px

-This is a velocity scale factor estimation with Extended Kalman Filter(EKF) Localization.
+This is a Extended kalman filter (EKF) localization with velocity correction.

 This is for correcting the vehicle speed measured with scale factor errors due to factors such as wheel wear.